Global Equities Burst Higher On Trade Deal - UrduPoint

 London, (UrduPoint / Pakistan Point News - 17th Jan, 2020 ) :Global equities rose Friday as investors, still buoyed by a landmark China-US trade deal, turned their focus to the earnings season and the global outlook, while also cheered by Chinese economic data.

-In early afternoon European trade, London rose 1.0 percent, Frankfurt jumped 0.7 percent and Paris added 0.9 percent, aided by news that China's economy appears to be stabilising.
+European markets were all up after news that China's economy appears to be stabilising.

-"Stock markets in Europe are higher this morning as the bullish move in Asia overnight has influenced traders in this part of the world," said CMC Markets analyst David Madden.
+"China released some broadly positive economic reports, which has boosted sentiment around the globe," said CMC Markets analyst David Madden.

 Apart from last week's blip caused by the US assassination of Iran's top general, markets have enjoyed a strong start to the new decade, building on the rally of late 2019.